tobssteffs/ruspost-frontend/README.md

 1. You might also want to update the CSS (e.g. `tracking-form.css` is part of `getTrackingResults.js` and also needs to be added to webflow's <head> style section of each translated page)

+After bringing the code to production, make sure everything works as expected on every (translated) page and that there is no console output in the browser DevTools related to your work.